dim-lang/dim/README.md

-# Fastype
+# fastype

-Fastype - Modern Text Editor for fast typing.
+fastype - a modern text editor for fast typing.

-## What's Fastype?
+## What's fastype?

-Fastype is a modern text editor, focused on features below.
+fastype is a modern text editor, focused on features below.

 * Friendly: out of box, minimum to learn in easy mode.
 * Effective: minimum time cost with maximum job done.